PseudoDevs/IamGhost/abmd6.md

-Last updated: 2024-04-06 11:08:30
+Last updated: 2024-04-06 11:09:03
-Random Quote: Death can be the greatest opportunity of your life. - Berlin
+Random Quote: Stella: "Ted, you're staring at my breasts."Ted: "In fairness... they were staring at me." - Ted Mosby